KRLGroup/Clustered-Compositional-Explanations/README.md

 **python3 scripts/generate_images.py**

 This script can be used to generate a visual image of the clusters semantics for each neuron.
 Images are stored in the directory specified as a parameter using the following name `unit_{unit}_c_{num_clusters}.png`
-This script requires to run the `run_clustering.py` script using the same parameters before running this script.
+This script requires running the `run_clustering.py` script using the same parameters before running this script.
 ```
 python3 scripts/generate_images.py --subset=ade20k  --model=resnet18 --pretrained=places365 --length=3 --num_clusters=5 --device=device
 --top_k=5 --random_units=0 --root_models=data/model/ --root_datasets=data/dataset/ --root_segmentations=data/cache/segmentations/ --root_activations=data/cache/activations/ --root_results=data/results/ --seed=0